ajithcravi/quizApp/README.md

 ![Home Screen](images/Home.png)

-2. TIt will then redirect to the main page
+2. It will then redirect to the main page.
+Click on the buttons provided to proceed to quiz.

 ![Main page](images/MainPage.png)

-3. Click on the buttons provided to proceed to quiz.
+3. Click on start to start the quiz.

 ![Proceed](images/Proceed.png)

-4. Click on start to start the quiz.
+4. Answer each question and click on 'Next' to proceed to next question.
+Click on 'Previous'

 ![Start](images/Start.png)

-5. Answer each question and click on 'Next' to proceed to next question.
-Click on 'Previous'
+5.

 ![Questions](images/Next.png)